 This is where there are harsh and strict rules, you’re not told why you should or should not do something.
 The phrase “because I said so” is commonly used in this family system.
 High demands are placed on the children with no focus being placed on the consideration of their emotions or feelings.
 Children from this type of family system often show passive aggressive behavior due to inability to show emotion, have increased stress and feel pushed and driven.

 In this family system the child’s feelings, autonomy and opinions or valued highly.
 There is little to no structure.
-It is also referred to as the indulgent parenting style.
+Olso referred to as the indulgent parenting style.
 Parents rely on explanation and reasoning with their children and have very little demands placed on them.
-Since parents are undemanding in the system there tends to be little to no punishment and rules.
+The parents are undemanding in the system there is little to no punishment and rules.
 Parents attend to the needs of their children at that moment.
-This system is also considered child focused or child centered.
-We see children display low levels of self-reliance and self control that come from this parenting style although they do seem happier than those in the authoritarian family.
+This system is referred to as child focused or child centered.
+We see children display low levels of self-reliance and self control.
+This is a direct result of permissive parenting style.

-This is also known as neglectful parenting.
+Referred to also as neglectful parenting style.
 Most often the physical and emotional needs of the children are completely unmet by the parents.
 There’s very little communication with the children.
 No demands placed on them.
 Children from this type of system have academic problems.
 Social interaction is difficult.
 They are often the victim of bullying or become the aggressor.
-Children have a hard time in general adjusting in society.
+Children have a hard time adjusting in society.

-Authoritative parenting style is the most optimal.
-Also the healthiest type of parenting.
-It combines a moderate level of responsiveness to the kids as well as a medium level of discipline.
+Authoritative parenting style is the most optimal and healthiest type of parenting.
+It combines a moderate level of responsiveness towards the children and a medium level of discipline.
 It utilizes positive reinforcement and parents are more perceptive to their child’s feelings.
-However, the child does not run the show.
+The child does not run the show.
 The home has a give-and-take, balanced atmosphere.
-Parents discuss their children’s feelings but also have consistency and follow through with reinforcing rules or behaviors that are acceptable.
+Parents discuss their children’s feelings and have consistency and follow through with reinforcing rules or behaviors that are acceptable.

 This is where counseling is hugely beneficial at helping effective parenting.
 I like to look at multi-generations and how parenting messages pass down to the adults.
-Also how the children are picking up on them currently.
-Change can happen quickly and as soon as the parents make small effective changes the children will respond.
+I seek to understand how the children are picking up on them.
+Change can happen quickly.
 You’ll see increased communication, follow through, acceptance of rules, and an overall happy and balanced family.